Find Trade Colleges

 $8,280 Average Tuition & Fees

 If you want to attend Grantham University, expect to pay an average of $8,280 in tuition and fees.
 Of course, this could be reduced if you receive financial aid.
-On average, bachelor’s degree students take out $33,932 in loans while pursuing their degree.
-Around 18% of those degree recipients were women.
+By the time they get their bachelor’s degree, students from this school have racked up an average of $32,063 in student loans.
+Around 38% of those degree recipients were women.

 #17